The Risk Adjustment Investable (Ra) Attribute evaluates the level of intervention required in a DARWIN by our Risk Engine.

 2. Red bubbles

-Red bubbles represent positions that have required intervention by our Risk Manager.
-In these instances the leverage employed was considered too high relative to the average of recent positions.
+Red bubbles represent positions that have required intervention by our Risk Engine.
+In these instances, the leverage employed was considered too high relative to the average of recent positions.

 3. Orange bubbles

-The orange bubbles offer an approximate indication of the adjustment carried out.
-These adjustments, unlike the ‘red ones’, do not affect the score because we do not consider them to be a result of bad management by the trader.
+The orange bubbles, unlike the ‘red ones’, do not affect the score because we do not consider them to be a result of bad management by the trader.

 Examples of Risk Adjustment (Ra) scores

-As such the Risk Manager acts throughout the life of the position and not just upon opening of the position.
+As such the Risk Engine acts throughout the life of the position and not just upon the opening of the position.

-Risk Manager behaviour when faced with increased risk
+Risk Engine behavior when faced with increased risk